scott-sihui-wang/Neural-Machine-Translation/README.md

 ## 1. Introduction

 In this assignment, initially we are given a `seq2seq` neural machine translation (NMT) network with broken attention mechanism.

 Our tasks are:

 - Correctly implement attention mechanism for the `seq2seq` network;
 - Implement `beam search` as a better decoding strategy;
-- Implement any techniques to improve the `BLEU` scores.
+- Implement any techniques to further improve the `BLEU` scores.

 **Topics:** _Natural Language Processing_, _Neural Machine Translation_, _Attention Mechanism_